SherG/perpetual-elm/exampleSite/content/blog/cad-financing.md

 * After the importer approves of the goods, he initiates payment to the third party, who then pays the exporter.
 * After the payment is complete, the goods and title are released to the importer.

-CAD alleviates cross-border transactions disputes that can be costly to resolve.
+CAD mitigates the risk of cross-border transactions disputes that can be costly to resolve.

+To learn more about CAD financing, book a <a href="https://calendly.com/spearfish/consultation?month=2020-06" target="blank">free phone consulation</a> with one of our staff.